-These revisions incorporate changes made to Chapter 17 of the ICD-10-CM code implemented on October 1, 2016.
+These revisions incorporate changes made to Chapter 17 of the ICD-10-CM code, effective as of October 1, 2017.
 All changes are highlighted in the documents.

 This code translation was developed for the National Birth Defects Prevention Network (NBDPN) as a tool for programs that desire to use it.
 It is intended to encourage consistency in coding and reporting to NBDPN across programs that data coded in ICD-9-CM to ICD-10-CM.

 Note: While this translation includes every ICD-9-CM code in the congenital malformations chapter, it does not necessarily contain every ICD-10-CM code for birth defects because the translation from ICD-9-CM to ICD-10-CM is not one-to-one.
 This document should not be used to translate ICD-10-CM codes to ICD-9-CM.
 To do this, use the separate document "ICD10 to 9 Translation" available below.

 The translation provides all possible ICD-10-CM code alternatives for each ICD-9-CM code:

 1) For programs that code defects manually, the ICD-10-CM code that most closely matches the description of the defect should be used.